joshuaar/joshuaar.github.com/_posts/2014-03-14-jekyll-and-blog-basics.md

 ### How to do lists in markdown

-I'll probably need to make some lists at some point, especially if I start makeing some real posts.
+I'll probably need to make some lists at some point, especially if I start making some real posts.
 Here's how to do it:

     - List item 1